particle-iot/device-os/README.md

 List the currently attached DFU capable USB devices by running the following command on host: dfu-util -l

-The Core, Debug or H103 boards in DFU mode should be listed as follows:
+The STM32 boards in usb-dfu mode should be listed as follows:
 Found DFU: [0483:df11] devnum=0, cfg=1, intf=0, alt=0, name="@Internal Flash  /0x08000000/12*001Ka,116*001Kg"
+Found DFU: [0483:df11] devnum=0, cfg=1, intf=0, alt=1, name="@SPI Flash : SST25x/0x00000000/512*04Kg"

-cd to the marvin/Debug folder and type the below command to program the marvin application via DFU: dfu-util -d 0483:df11 -a 0 -s 0x08007000:leave -D marvin.bin
+cd to the marvin/Debug folder and type the below command to program the marvin application using dfu-util: dfu-util -d 0483:df11 -a 0 -s 0x0800A000:leave -D marvin.bin